RulinShao/cse599/policies.md

 ## Late submissions and accommodations

-- There is no free late days for submitting the paper review and research proposal.
+- You have 3 late days in total for submitting the paper review and research proposal.
-- Any late submission will be penalized at a penalty of 10% of the maximum grade per day.
 - If you have DRS accommodations that the course staff should know about, please contact us at the beginning of the course.